forsbergsskola-se/gp23-203-opengl-game-magge/README.md

 ## One Class we’re particularly happy about

 This is EnemyManager.h.
-Here we forward declare a few classes which are only used as pointers and we declare all class function.
+Here we forward declare a few classes which are only used as pointers and we declare all class functions.
 ```
 #pragma once
 #include <SDL.h>